Where I write professionally

 Analysis: Well, the feminist movement can be relieved that this award didn't start a "Show your boobs and get an Oscar" trend.
 For those who are curious, Steenburgen shows significantly more skin here than as Auntie Clara in Back to the Future III.
 I was not expecting that.

-But I digress, Steenburgen's character has a little bit of ditz to her which adds color to the character.
+Moving on...., Steenburgen's character has a little bit of ditziness to her which adds color to the character.
 Underneath that, however, she's not only a forward-thinking woman, but she is more mature than her down-on-his-luck husband and can see that he has no place in her future.
-In that sense, it's a double-layered performance
+It's a performance to which there's quite a bit underneath the surface.

 1982 Jessica Lange, Tootsie B